-- On PHP's Crown license area, there are 157 locations in ACCDC's sensitive species dataset from November 2017.
-These locations range in observation dates from 1987 to 2013 (see below map).
-Based on this data, deferral of management activities in these locations during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDNR biologists.
+- On PHP's Crown license area, there are 158 locations in ACCDC's sensitive species dataset dated July 2019.
+This is one location more than what existed in the dataset in 2017.
+The new location added was observed in 2014.
+All locations range in observation dates from 1987 to 2014 (see below map).
+Deferral of management activities during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDLF biologists.